 Having dealt with all the Emergency provisions, it is easy to see what the purpose was behind making such provisions available in the Constitution in the first place.
 But in reality, it has been seen that even if these provisions are provided for the security of the nation and also the protection of the people, the provisions in themselves give a lot of drastic discretionary powers in the hands of the Executive.
 It affects the federal structure of the nation essentially turning it into a unitary one while it seeks to safeguard the interests of the state and the people.
-It should be a system of check and balance brought into place so that unlike in the 1975 emergency, there is no misuse of power by the ruling party and the executive.
+There should be a system of check and balance brought into place so that unlike in the 1975 emergency, there is no misuse of power by the ruling party and the executive.

-Though suspension of Fundamental Rights has been time and again tried to be justified.
-It is true, that they are the most basic to the very existence of the citizens in a democracy.
-As the experience has been so far and observed in our study that inspires the safety measures that were added by the 44th Amendment to the Constitution in the emergency provisions there are still chances for the unjust violation of the fundamental rights.
-Therefore as there is a provision in the other federal constitutions such as of Australia and Canada the courts should be given the power to agree to the extent the Centre can expand its powers, as it will act as a builtin mechanism to check the arbitrary use of the discretionary powers available under the emergency provisions to the parliament and the executive.
+Though suspension of Fundamental Rights has been time and again tried to be justified, it is true, that they are the most basic to the very existence of the citizens in a democracy.
+As the experience has shown so far that inspires the safety measures that were added by the 44th Amendment to the Constitution in the emergency provisions there are still chances for the unjust violation of the fundamental rights.
+Therefore like other federal constitutions such as of Australia and Canada the courts should be given the power to agree to the extent the Centre can expand its powers, as it will act as a built-in mechanism to check the arbitrary use of the discretionary powers available under the emergency provisions to the parliament and the executive.

-• In constitutional terms, an emergency is a situation that includes 'some imminent danger to the life of the nation, requiring some immediate action' by the government to preserve the prevailing constitutional order.

-- The Government of India Act.
+- In constitutional terms, an emergency is a situation that includes 'some imminent danger to the life of the nation, requiring some immediate action' by the government to preserve the prevailing constitutional order. - The Government of India Act.
 1935, defined two types of emergencies. - The Indian Constitution is one of the few constitutions which provide some provisions for dealing with extraordinary situations. - Emergency Provisions in the Constitution of India are contained in Part-18 and are embodied in 9 articles (352-360). - The Indian Constitution gives President the authority to declare three types of emergencies with varying consequences. - Three types of emergencies are National Emergency (Article 352) Emergency in state or president's rule (Article 356) and Financial Emergency (Article 360). - The National emergency has been proclaimed three times so far in 1962, 1971, and 1975. - Financial Emergency has never been imposed in India till date.

 - 1. Write a critical note on the emergency provisions in the Indian constitution. - 2.
-Discuss the reasons and methods to impose emergency in the state or president's rule. - 3.
+Discuss the reasons and methods to impose President's rule in the state. - 3.
 Explain the effects of a national emergency.

 - 1. Write a note on financial emergency. - 2.
-Discuss the effects of an emergency in the state or president's rule. - 3.
-Mention the uses and reasons for the National Emergency in India to date.
+Discuss the effects of president's rule in a state. - 3.
+Mention the uses and reasons for the proclamation National Emergency in India to date.

-- 1. Mention the Grounds of imposition financial emergency. - 2.
-Write a short note on article 356. - 3.
-What are the methods of parliamentary approval to the proclamation of national emergency?
+- 1. Mention the Grounds for imposition of financial emergency. - 2.
+How long the President's rule under Article 365 remains valid in a state? - 3.
+What is the automatic consequence of the proclamation of emergency under Article 352?